Have a laptop with 8GB of RAM and want to run AI locally?

 The OS doesn't magically disappear.
 I tried Mistral 7B Q8 —

-the system froze a minute after startup.
+the system froze a minute after starting.
 Always use Q4_K_M

 ❌ Two models simultaneously